SecureByDesign-Playbook/SecureByDesign-Playbook/assess/Threats.md

 ## Threats

 In this case, a threat is an intention to cause harm to your assets.
 A 'threat' consists of an 'actor' with 'capability', and 'motivation' to attack.
 Attacks might be intentional or unintentional, physical or digital.
-While we will focus on intentional, digital attacks in this playbook the others should of course be part of your overall risk assessment.
+While we will focus on intentional, digital attacks in this playbook, the others should of course be part of your overall risk assessment.

-## What is a Threat Actor?
+## What is an Adversary?

-A 'threat actor' attempts to maliciously attack specific targets.
-An actor may be an individual, a group, or even some semi-autonomous computer systems.
+An Adversary (or 'enemy' or threat actor', or 'threat source' in some material) attempts to maliciously attack specific targets.
+An adversary may be an individual, a group, or even some semi-autonomous computer systems.

 Some risk assessment systems also include natural disasters such as earthquakes under 'threat sources', but these are a very different category of threat that should be approached differently.
 We do not include them here.

 Even 'unintentional' actors (for example, staff accidentally deleting data) might be better excluded from this particular assessment as they too should be prepared for, monitored for, and responded to differently.

-To help simplify the large range of possible combinations, we have a list of Threat Actor types to provide some templates or stereotypes that we can analyse, for example:
+To help simplify the large range of possible combinations, we have a list of Adversary types to provide some templates or stereotypes that we can analyse, for example:

 | Name | Description | Categories | Code|
 |-------------|------------------------|-----------|---------|